 Add in the eggs and vanilla extract.
 Continue beating until well incorporated.

-Add the pumpkin to the egg mixture and whisk until all the wet ingredients are blended together.
+Add the pumpkin puree to the egg mixture and whisk until all the wet ingredients are blended together.

 Pour the pumpkin mixture into the dry ingredients and using a whisk or a wooden spoon, mix until the batter is just combined and no flour streaks remain.
-Do not over mix!
+Do not overmix!

 Pour the batter into the prepared loaf pan.

 You'll know the pumpkin bread is done when an inserted toothpick comes out clean.
+Set on a wire rack until cool enough to handle.

 When you're ready to eat, remove the loaf from the freezer and set it on the counter to thaw.
 Leave wrapped in plastic wrap as it's thawing.
 It'll be perfectly moist and delicious!